 One of the taxes the RETF focused on was Orinda's property tax.
 The total annual property tax paid by Orinda's property owners was four times Orinda's total budget.
 Only 7 percent of that tax came back directly to the City of Orinda; half went to the state for the funding of schools; 10 percent went to the county; 9 percent to an assortment of 12 independent agencies ranging from BART to the Alamo Lafayette Cemetery.
-But the single largest portion after schools, 22.6%, was dedicated to the emergency services provided by MOFD.
-The total tax, when supplemented by an additional parcel tax paid to MOFD, was about \$10 million; greater than the city's entire budget.
+But the single largest portion after schools, 22.6 percent, was dedicated to emergency services provided by MOFD.
+Total tax revenues for emergency services, when supplemented by an additional parcel tax paid to MOFD, was about \$10.4 million, which is more than the city's entire budget.

-Upon further investigation, four aspects of this already existing tax came to light:
+Upon further investigation, four other aspects of this tax came to light:

-1) Since the formation of MOFD, it had been growing at a rate of 7.1% while inflation had only been 3.1% (this was in 2008).
+1) Since the formation of MOFD, it had been growing at a rate of 7.1 percent while inflation was only 3.1 percent (this was in 2008).

-2) In addition to this historic growth, the Wilder development was projected to add an additional \$1 billion to the Orinda tax base which would mean an additional \$2 million to MOFD from Orinda property taxpayers with no anticipated increase in service to Orinda or cost to MOFD.

-3) Orinda's \$10.4 million of MOFD's \$16.4 million total tax revenue represented 63.4% of MOFD's total tax revenue while Orinda was served by 11 (57.9%) out of MOFD's 19 on-duty firefighters.
-The RETF queried "if Orinda taxpayers were served by 57.9% of MOFD's staff, why weren't they paying 57.9% of its tax revenue (\$9.5 million)?"
+2) The Wilder development was projected to add an additional \$1 billion to the Orinda tax base, which would generate an additional \$2 million for MOFD with no anticipated increase in service to Orinda or cost to MOFD.
+3) Orinda's \$10.4 million of MOFD's \$16.4 million total tax revenue represented 63.4 percent of MOFD's total tax revenue while Orinda was served by 11 (57.9 percent) out of MOFD's 19 on-duty firefighters.
+The RETF queried "if Orinda taxpayers were served by 57.9 percent of MOFD's staff, why weren't they paying 57.9 percent of its tax revenue (\$9.5 million)?"
 This \$900,000 difference could double Orinda's road budget.

-4) Tax law not only allowed Orinda control over the taxes going to MOFD (which is how MOFD was formed; Orinda detached from ConFire and formed MOFD with taxes previously dedicated to ConFire being transferred to MOFD), it also allowed MOFD to transfer taxes back to Orinda if it so desired (to balance funding allocation between Orinda and Moraga).
+4) Tax law not only allowed Orinda control over the taxes going to MOFD (which is how MOFD was formed; Orinda detached from ConFire and formed MOFD with taxes previously dedicated to ConFire being transferred to MOFD), it also allowed MOFD to transfer taxes back to Orinda, if it so desired, in order to eliminate any funding allocation mismatch between Orinda and Moraga).

 In December 2008, the RETF presented its findings to the City Council.
-It presented a plan of combined revenue sources, including an increasing reallocation of property taxes then going to MOFD to be transferred back to Orinda which would be made possible by MOFD constraining its growth to 4.5%.
-Not surprisingly, MOFD rejected any such transfer of revenue back to Orinda.
+It presented a plan of combined revenue sources, including a reallocation of property taxes going to MOFD.
+The reallocation would have resulted in some property tax revenue being transferred back to Orinda, a transfer made possible by MOFD constraining its growth to 4.5 percent.
+Not surprisingly, MOFD rejected any such transfer.
 The City Council's reaction to the RETF report was to immediately disband the RETF.
-It did this before the RETF could hold its final meeting, officially adopting its final report.
-The consequence of this action was that the report never became part of the official City record.
+It did this before the RETF could hold its final meeting and officially adopt its final report.
+Consequently the report never became part of the official City record.
 This report can be found on the Task Force Web site as Exhibit I-2.